 Description: Provides commercial, institutional, agricultural and industrial organizations with energy-efficiency programs to help reduce their electrical costs while helping Ontario defer the need to build new generation and reduce its environmental footprint.
-Programs to help fund energy audits, replace energy-wasting equipment or pursue new construction that exceeds existing codes and standards.
+Programs to help fund energy audits, replace energy-wasting equipment or pursue new construction that exceeds existing codes and standards are included within the Commercial and Institutional Program portfolio.
 Businesses can also pursue incentives for controlling and reducing their electricity demand at specific times.